LoveGame: Live performances

 In late 2009, "LoveGame" was added to the set list of Gaga's The Monster Ball Tour.
 In the original version of the tour, the singer wore an off-white costume with skeletal lighted headgear and breastplates shaped like ribs.
 On the revamped shows of The Monster Ball (2010–2011) "LoveGame" was introduced during the second act and featured a New York City subway car on stage from which Gaga and her dancers emerged.
 While wearing a revealing plastic dress and an exaggerated nun's habit, Gaga wielded the disco stick, which was modified to look like a torch.
 The song was also included on the set list of the Born This Way Ball tour (2012–2013), where it was shortened and the singer performed it wearing a Statue of Liberty styled head piece.
 Gaga ventured into the crowd during the song, through the extended pathways from the stage.
 Joey Guerra from the Houston Chronicle believed that the appearance of "LoveGame" during the tour proved it to be a far superior track than the ones from Gaga's second studio album, Born This Way (2011).

 In 2017, Gaga performed "LoveGame" during her headline performance at the Coachella Festival while wearing a black leotard.
 On the Joanne World Tour (2017–2018), Gaga performed the track decked in a light blue Swarovski-embellished bodysuit and knee-high boots, while holding a new disco stick in her hand.
 Gaga also performed the song on her 2018–2022 Las Vegas residency show, Enigma.
-At The Chromatica Ball stadium tour (2022), "LoveGame" featured "grinding guitars that transformed the tune into a hybrid of dance-pop and heavy metal".
+At The Chromatica Ball tour (2022), "LoveGame" featured "grinding guitars" that gave the song a blend of dance-pop and heavy metal styles.
+During The Mayhem Ball (2025–2026), Gaga donned silver sequin boots while performing a seductive dance for the song.